 Section VI.
-Wildfires
+Extreme Heat

-As previously indicated in Chapter 2, this hazard may cause substantial damage to life, property, and the economy in Irwin County and the City of Ocilla.
-Wildfires are unpredictable and can happen at any place and at any time.
-Due to the great damage it may cause, the HMPUC believes that the comprehensive range of Mitigation Goals, Objectives, and Action Steps (contained in Section C below) should be implemented to reduce this hazard's potential impact on the community.
+As previously indicated in Chapter 2, this hazard may cause substantial damage to life, property, and the economy in Cook County and the Cities of Adel, Cecil, Lenox, and Sparks.
+Extreme Heat events can happen at any place and at any time.
+Because of the potential for injury and death, the HMPUC believes that the comprehensive range of Mitigation Goals, Objectives, and Action Steps contained in Section C below should be implemented to reduce this hazard's potential impact on the community.

-B. Identification and Analysis of the Comprehensive Range of Mitigation Options
+B. Identification and Analysis of Comprehensive Range of Mitigation Options